htlin222/garden/content/Simplified Wells Pretest Probability Scoring of DVT.md

 ---
 title: Simplified Wells Pretest Probability Scoring of DVT
 ---
-# Simplified Wells Pretest Probability Scoring of DVT
+s Pretest Probability Scoring of DVT

  (JAMA 2006;295:199)

-## +1 point each for:
 * active cancer (Rx ongoing or w/in 6 mo or palliative)
 * paralysis, paresis, or recent immobilization of lower extremities
 * recently bedridden for ≥3 d or major surgery w/in 12 wk